scalableminds/webknossos/docs/index.md

 ![Video: webKnossos: Beginner's Guide](https://www.youtube.com/watch?v=jsz0tc3tuKI)

 ## Getting Started
-Sign up for a free account on [https://webknossos.org/](https://webknossos.org/) and either upload one of your own dataset and work with a large selection of published community datasets.
+Sign up for a free account on [https://webknossos.org/](https://webknossos.org/) and either upload one of your own datasets, or work with a large selection of published community datasets.

 ## Features
 * Exploration of large 3D image datasets as found in electron-microscopy, synchrotron, CT, MRI, etc